nodejs/security-wg/processes/bug_bounty_criteria.md

 ## Modules list

-The following is a list of modules which are eligible in the moneytary reward due to their maintainers explicitly confirming to collaborate with the working group and security researchers to receive and resolve security reports.
+The following is a list of modules which are eligible in the monetary reward due to their maintainers explicitly confirming to collaborate with the working group and security researchers to receive and resolve security reports.